Scott Christie: Hamilton Academical (2012–2013)

 Billy Reid then signed Christie for the first division Hamilton in August 2012 on a part-time contract, where he was the understudy to Kevin Cuthbert for the majority of the season.

 Accies then agreed to place him on the transfer list at his own request.
 This allowed for the 2012–13 Scottish Junior Football East Region Super League champions Linlithgow Rose to agree a fee for Christie.

 Linlithgow Rose (2013–2015)

 After spending two years at the club, the goalkeeper was again made available for transfer for Linlithgow's rivals Bo'ness to make a bid for Christie.

 Bo'ness United (2015–2017)

-Christie joined Bo'ness for a second spell playing with the East Super League Side for a further year making 40 appearances in his first year as well as playing two games on an emergency loan basis with Slovakian 2011 Slovak Second Football League champions FK AS Trenčín.
+Christie joined Bo'ness for a second spell playing with the East Super League Side for a further year making 40 appearances in his first year as well as playing two games on an emergency loan basis with 2011 Slovak Second Football League champions FK AS Trenčín.

 During Christie's first year he won the 2015-16 East of Scotland cup after beating Dundonald Bluebell 5–1 at Creamery Park in Bathgate.